dotnet/docs/docs/core/deploying/deployment-experiences.md

 <br/>

 ## Full Installers
-.NET Core major and minor releases, and servicing updates always ship as the full product installers, that is the installer carries the entire product even if only a subset of the files is updated.
+.NET Core major and minor releases, and servicing updates always ship as the full product installers.
+The installer carries the entire product even if only a subset of the files is updated.

 <br/>